 - Grapes: early September to late October, 9:00AM to 3:00PM

 ~ ¥1,200 for 6 years old and up, ¥600 for 3-5 years old (all for 1 hour, eat and fruit pick)

 NOTE: Booking is required.

 One of the other hands-on activities that Miharashi Farm offers to its visitors is soba-making.

 Soba is the Japanese name for buckwheat and it typically refers to thin noodles made from such.
 These are NOT the same as thick wheat noodles called as udon.
 Once made, they are served either chilled with a dipping sauce or in hot broth as a noodle soup.

-I was first ushered into a workshop inside the Miharashi farm’s Meijin-tei noodle restaurant, and after doning my apron, I was introduced to their Soba Master.
-For about an hour, he instructed us on how to make soba noodles as we go through the phases of kneading, rolling, and cutting of the dough.
+I was first ushered into a workshop inside the Miharashi farm’s Meijin-tei noodle restaurant, and after putting on my apron, I was introduced to their Soba Master.
+For about an hour, he instructed us on how to make soba noodles as we go through the phases of kneading, rolling, and cutting the dough.

 Truth be told, when we reached the cutting phase, I thought: “Aah, now it will be just cutting.”
 BUT I was so wrong — trying to cut the dough uniformly into one-eighteenth-inch slices was NO joke!
 Apparently, there is a certain art and rhythm that goes with cutting the dough into perfect soba noodle strips.
 It was quite tough to do, but later on, I thankfully managed to get into the rhythm (but not enough, since most of the noodles were a failure haha).

-Either way, after the cutting was done with, the kitchen made use of the noodles we made and whipped up a hearty meal for us!
+Either way, after the cutting was done, the kitchen made use of the noodles we made and whipped up a hearty meal for us!